Premium Phosphosite-Specific 7TM Antibodies

 NEW

-The non-phospho GCGR antibody is directed against the distal end of the carboxyl-terminal tail human GCGR.
-It can be used to detect total GCGR receptors in Western blots independent of phosphorylation.
-It can also be used to isolate and...
+The non-phospho GLP2 receptor antibody is directed against the distal end of the carboxyl-terminal tail human GLP2 receptor.
+It can be used to detect total GLP2 receptors in Western blots independent of phosphorylation.
+It can also be...

 375.00 € *